Keyhole Foot Surgery Australia

 "Keyhole foot surgery provides a modern alternative to traditional surgical techniques"

-Our specialist Dr Andrew Knox completed training in minimally invasive foot surgery through the Academy of Ambulatory Foot and Ankle Surgery in the United States and was the first surgeon to introduce these techniques to Western Australia through his practice Perth Podiatric Surgery in 2018.
-He has since performed over 500 minimally invasive procedures with good success and high patient satisfaction and now offers these services to residents of Queensland.
+Our specialist podiatric surgeon Dr Andrew Knox completed training in minimally invasive foot surgery through the Academy of Ambulatory Foot and Ankle Surgery in the United States and was the first surgeon to introduce these techniques to Western Australia through his practice Perth Podiatric Surgery in 2018.
+He has since performed over 500 minimally invasive procedures with good success and high patient satisfaction.

 "Minimally invasive bunion surgery is shown to have shorter operating times, improved cosmesis and higher level of patient satisfaction"